San Diego Computer Crimes Lawyer

 - Lack of intent to defraud; you did not have a scheme to commit fraud.

 - Mistaken Identity; your own computer system was hacked when the offense occurred.

-Computer crimes are very technical in nature, you need a criminal defense attorney with vast experience handling cyber fraud.
-At Monder Law Group we know the ins and outs of cyber crimes and work with the leading experts on these cases.
+Computer crimes are very technical in nature, but here at Monder Law Group, we know the ins and outs of cyber crimes and work with the leading experts on these cases.
+You need a San Diego criminal defense lawyer with vast experience handling fraud, whether it’s cyber fraud or check fraud.
 Allow us the opportunity to show you what strategies we can apply to your particular circumstances to ensure the best outcome in your case.